Expect Sugar futures to trade sideways: Angel Commodities

 Angel Commodities' report on Sugar

-Sugar Futures closed lower by more than 2% on lower volume on Tuesday due to lack of activities in the physical market.
-In another development, Maharashtra government seeks differential pricing for sugar where industrial buyers have to pay more while retail consumer pays less.
+Sugar Futures recover a little on Wednesday after more than 2% on Tuesday due to steady demand from the physical market.
+Maharashtra government seeks differential pricing for sugar where industrial buyers have to pay more while retail consumer pays less.

 Outlook